Shopify/polaris/polaris.shopify.com/content/contributing/components.md

       - where:
         question: Where do I contribute?
         answer: Code and documentation for prop changes can be contributed in the <a href="https://github.com/Shopify/polaris">Shopify/polaris</a> GitHub repo.
 If the prop is UI-related, updates should also be contributed in Figma.
+      - relatedIssues:
+        question: Where should I search for related issues or topics?
+        answer: Search for related issues, pull requests, and discussions in the <a href="https://github.com/Shopify/polaris">Shopify/polaris</a> GitHub repo.
       - what:
         question: What resources will my contribution impact?
         answer: Along with impacting the <code>@shopify/polaris</code> npm package and this documentation site, prop changes may also impact the <a href="/contributing/figma-ui-kit">Figma UI Kit</a>.
       - how:
         question: How can I get started?
-        answer: Submit a <a href="https://github.com/Shopify/polaris/issues/new?assignees=&labels=%F0%9F%90%9BBug&template=ISSUE.md">bug report</a>, assign yourself to an existing bug report, or <a href="/contributing/shipping-your-contribution">open a pull request</a>.
+        answer: Submit a <a href="https://github.com/Shopify/polaris/issues/new?assignees=&labels=%F0%9F%90%9BBug&template=ISSUE.md">bug report</a>, assign yourself to an existing bug report, or <a href="/contributing/shipping-your-contribution#open-your-first-pr">open a pull request</a>.
   - title: Fixing a bug
     queryParam: fixing-a-bug
     rows: